Shengy10/Shengy10.github.io/_pages/about.md

 I received my Bachelor’s degree from Jilin University, China, and my Master's from Universitat Politècnica de Catalunya in Spain.
 <p style="color: red;"> I will join Bellini College of Artificial Intelligence, Cybersecurity and Computing at the University of South Florida in Fall 2025.

-I am looking for 1-2 PhD students with full financial support (TA/RA positions) starting in Fall 2025.
+I am looking for 1-2 PhD students with full financial support (TA/RA positions) starting in Spring or Fall 2026.
 If you are interested, please email me at shengy244@gmail.com with the following materials: CV, Transcripts, TOEFL(IELTS) (if available)!</p>